AIDS Drug Assistance Program: ADAP

 Interaction with Medicare and Medi-Cal

 If you are on Medicare Part D and ADAP, ADAP is still the payer of last resort.
 To stay eligible for ADAP, you must enroll in Medicare Part D if you are eligible.
 You should make sure you go to a pharmacy that participates in your Part D plan as well as ADAP.
 In general, Part D plans will pay for most of your HIV/AIDS drugs.
 This is because antiretrovirals are one of the categories of drugs that Part D plans must cover fully.
 You have to apply for Part D’s Low Income Subsidy before ADAP will pay.
-ADAP pays for copayments, deductibles, coinsurance, and costs during the donut hole.
-It does not pay for Part D premiums.
-The Office of AIDS has a helpful FAQ on ADAP and Part D that provides further details.
+ADAP pays for copayments, deductibles, co-insurance, and may cover other prescription drug costs.
+If you have both Part D and ADAP, you can also apply to have your Part D premium paid for.